digama0/mmj2/README.md

  * All messages are output in English.
  * All output is left-to-right.
  * Support for Unicode or non-ASCII input/output is minimal.
+   (Note that the metamath specification itself requires ASCII input.)